Emily Mann (director): Career

 Her plays include: Having Our Say, adapted from the book by Sarah Louise Delany and Annie Elizabeth Delany with Amy Hill Hearth; Execution of Justice; Still Life; Annulla, An Autobiography; Greensboro (A Requiem); Meshugah; Mrs. Packard, and Hoodwinked (a Primer on Radical Islamism).

 Her new play, Gloria: A Life, about the legacy of Gloria Steinem played off-Broadway at the Daryl Roth Theatre from October 2018 through March 2019.

 She directed adaptations of Baby Doll, Scenes from a Marriage, Uncle Vanya, The Cherry Orchard, A Seagull in the Hamptons, The House of Bernarda Alba, Antigone.
-She is currently developing a new adaptation of The Pianist.
+In 2023 she developed a new adaptation of The Pianist which ran regionally at the George Street Playhouse.

 Mann grew up in Chicago, where her father taught history.
 She completed her BA in English literature at Harvard University (Radcliffe College) in 1974 and her MFA in Directing from the University of Minnesota in 1976.

 Mann was married to the actor Gerry Bamman, with whom she shares a son, Nicholas.
 She is now married to Gary Mailman, an attorney.
 Mann and Mailman live in Princeton, New Jersey.
 She was diagnosed with multiple sclerosis in 1994.

-A biography of Mann, "Emily Mann:Rebel Artist of the American Theater," by Alexis Greene was published in November 2021 by Applause Theatre & Cinema Books of Rowman & Littlefield.
+A biography of Mann, "Emily Mann: Rebel Artist of the American Theater," by Alexis Greene was published in November 2021 by Applause Theatre & Cinema Books of Rowman & Littlefield.